COLUMNColumn

 Address Hamlet 3, ĐX18, Cẩm Thanh, Hội An, Quảng Nam

-This is a catalog available at the Hoi An Ancient Town Management Office (located at the foot of the Japanese Covered Bridge).
+This is a brochure available at the Hoi An Ancient Town Management Office (located at the foot of the Japanese Covered Bridge).

-When purchasing entrance tickets for the heritage area here, pick up this catalog as a sightseeing guide to make your visit to Hoi An more convenient.
+When purchasing tickets for the heritage area here, pick up this brochure as a sightseeing guide to make exploring Hoi An more convenient.

-This catalog lists 25 attractions and traditional performing arts programs and includes the necessary guidance for getting around between sites.
+The brochure lists 25 attractions and traditional art performance programs, and includes the necessary information for getting around between sites.

-Among Hoi An sightseeing tours, the Cooking Class & Basket Boat Tour is especially popular.
-We also recommend tours with uniquely Hoi An experiences, such as riding a coconut boat and trying your hand at lantern making.
+Among Hoi An sightseeing tours, the Cooking Class & Basket Boat Tour is very popular.
+For uniquely Hoi An experiences, tours where you ride a coconut boat or try making lanterns are also recommended.
 Combine it with a Hoi An Market tour for an unforgettable trip to Hoi An.Book your Hoi An Basket Boat Tour here!

-Advance reservations for private charters from Da Nang and private Japanese-language support are available here!
+For advance reservations for private charters departing from Da Nang and private services with Japanese-language support, click here!

 Author of this article